When You Have a Career in the Food Industry and an Eating Disorder

 Hannah Howard spent her formative years eating, drinking, serving, bartending, cooking on a hot line, flipping giant wheels of cheese, and managing restaurants.
 She is the author of the Amazon bestselling memoir Feast: True Love in and Out of the Kitchen.
 Hannah is a graduate of Columbia University and the Bennington Writing Seminars.
 She writes for SELF, New York Magazine, and Salon.com, and lives in New York City.

 Enter your email address to receive notifications for author Hannah Howard

-You have been added to the notification list for author Hannah Howard
+Confirmation link sent to your email to add you to notification list for author Hannah Howard